-Lavon was very nice and was pleasant.
+Lavon was super nice and very helpful.

-William F. – Hemet, CA
+Eric and Anna F. – Cabazon, CA

 There’s something wonderful about spring-cleaning.
 It’s hard work, but somehow it lifts the spirit.